 Once Ava got diagnosed, my husband and I made it our mission to bring awareness to pediatric cancer and help other families going through this process.

 Once Ava got sick, I realized how important nutrition is when battling cancer.
 I had always cooked healthy meals for my family so this wasn’t a difficult task for me, but there are so many families who have no idea what to cook once they get home from the hospital.
-I don’t claim to be a nutritionist or professional in the world of clean eating; I’m just a mom who loves to cook meals for her family that are healthy and tasty at the same time.
-Kids can be picky so I try my best to be creative while also staying as healthy as possible.
+I started Ava’s Kitchen as a simple Instagram with healthy recipes and now it has turned into so much more.

 Soon after creating Ava’s Kitchen, I realized I wanted to create my own charity event that revolved around food.
 This is when I teamed up with Michael Mina (Mina Group) and we created the Ava’s Kitchen Benefit.
 It was a unique event that had four guest chefs showcasing a dish front and center of all the attendees.
 We wanted to keep it small to create an intimate experience that was unlike any benefit people had ever gone to.
-With amazing vendors and donations, the event went above and beyond anything we imagined.
-In just one night we raised over $200,000.
-This money went into a private fund through The Jessie Rees Foundation in which we could then choose how we wanted to use the money.
+We feel we have created such a special event and work hard to continue making it even better each year.